 - Your shareholders or partners are acting in a manner that damages your interests

 - You have been served with a Statement of Claim.

 - You can reach out to us before things become contentious; together, with you as the expert on the facts and us as the authority on the law, we can craft your desired outcome and develop a strategy to pursue those objectives.

 Most cases resolve confidentially, without a trial or hearing.
 Others are dealt with in a private trial (arbitration), so the results are not reported.
 Sometimes, however, matters go to court.
-Below are links to two reported cases in which we persuaded the court to award our clients what they were asking for.
+Below is a link to one reported case in which we persuaded the court to award our clients what they were asking for.

 1455293 Ontario Inc. v.
 Virani: